stopsopa/line/README.md

 ***

-> jQuery plugin to draw lines using pure DIV and pure CSS3
+> jQuery plugin to draw lines using single DIV and pure CSS3

 ***